francolutzen/Lighting-Control-Lab/Experiments/003-Brazilian-Flag-VS.md

 * Yellow establishes the overall atmosphere.
 * Green communicates vitality and celebration.
 * Blue provides contrast and spatial depth.
-* White separates visual phrases.
+* White separates visual phases.

 Assigning different functions to each color creates a more intentional composition than treating every color equally.